MW 70x40 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
-Additionally, tiny parts of these products have the potential to hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets have the potential to hinder the diagnostic process when they are in the body.

 Neodymium magnets are not toys.
 You cannot allow them to become toys for children.
 In the case of small magnets, they can be swallowed and cause choking.
 In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.